khoaphamm/New_Moodle_Project/README.md

-# An GUI Course Management System Application
+## An GUI Course Management System Application
+This will be a *group* project, using qt as the main development tool.